Dance Trivia Quiz Questions and Answers

 Archeological evidence for early dance includes 9,000-year-old paintings in India at the Rock Shelters of Bhimbetka, and

-Egyptian tomb paintings depicting what?
+tomb paintings depicting what?

 A: Dancing figures, dated c.
 3300 BC.